 8. Create and register a business name

-After you’ve had a conversation with your accountant and lawyer, it’s time to register your name.
-The process will differ by country and even regionally.
-Do your homework to understand your local requirements.
+After you’ve had a conversation with your accountant and lawyer, it’s time to register your “doing business as” name.
+The process may differ by country and region.

-Then you should register that name (to make sure it’s accepted) before creating business cards, logos, websites, and more.
-It’ll save you stress and likely a major headache later.
-Again, registration sites differ based on which regions and countries.
+You should register that name and ensure it’s valid before creating business cards, logos, websites, and other materials.
+Again, registration sites differ by region and country.

-Finally, if you decide to register your name as a trademark, you’ll need to do so at this point as well.
+Finally, if you decide to register your name as a trademark, you’ll need to do so at this point.
 Your lawyer can guide you through this process.
-Keep in mind, there are additional costs associated with every registration you do.
+Keep in mind that there are additional costs associated with every registration.

 9. Apply for permits and business licenses

-Visit your government services or the Small Business Administration website to find out whether any national or regional licenses are required.
+Visit your government services or the Small Business Administration (SBA) to determine whether your business requires any national or local licenses or permits.

-While you’re at it, check to see whether you qualify for any tax deductions and credits.
+While you’re at it, check to see if you qualify for any tax deductions and credits.
 Many local governments design special credits to help small businesses grow faster.

-To apply, visit the appropriate government website.
-Your accountant can advise on any other tax-related applications you may need to complete.
-Again, it depends on where you live and what type of business you are operating.
+Your accountant can advise you on any other tax-related applications you may need to complete.
+Again, this process depends on where you live and the type of business you’re operating.